Practivio/amazon/content/products/anjobibi-decorative-scissors-suitable-scrapbooking-B0DNXLCV2F/index.md

 ---
 title: "ANJOBIBI Decorative Scissors Suitable Scrapbooking"
-description: "decorative sewing scissors: Data-driven ranking using the Practivio Score™.
+description: "decorative paper edge scissors: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["decorative sewing scissors"]
+keywords: ["decorative paper edge scissors"]
-seo_title: "decorative sewing scissors — Look Elsewhere (2025)"
+seo_title: "decorative paper edge scissors — Compare (2025)"
 canonicalURL: "/products/anjobibi-decorative-scissors-suitable-scrapbooking-B0DNXLCV2F/"
 ---

-**🚫 Practivio Score™:** 754 — _Look Elsewhere_
+**🛒 Practivio Score™:** 714 — _Compare_

-*If you're comparing **decorative sewing scissors**, **[ANJOBIBI Decorative Scissors Suitable Scrapbooking](https://www.amazon.com/dp/B0DNXLCV2F?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **decorative paper edge scissors**, **[ANJOBIBI Decorative Scissors Suitable Scrapbooking](https://www.amazon.com/dp/B0DNXLCV2F?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “ANJOBIBI Decorative Scissors Suitable Scrapbooking” on Amazon](https://www.amazon.com/dp/B0DNXLCV2F?tag=practivio-20) This Craft Scissors ranks **233 of 290**, inside the **Best Value tier**.
+[Shop “ANJOBIBI Decorative Scissors Suitable Scrapbooking” on Amazon](https://www.amazon.com/dp/B0DNXLCV2F?tag=practivio-20) This Decorative Craft Paper ranks **140 of 266**, inside the **Best Value tier**.
-Relative performance leads to this: Practivio suggests you **look elsewhere**.
+Relative performance leads to this: Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: ranked 16 of 290 (top 6% by affordability).
+Price: ranked 9 of 266 (top 4% by affordability).
-Reviews: ranked 217 of 290 (top 75% for total count).
+Reviews: ranked 118 of 266 (top 45% for total count).
-Rating: ranked 280 of 290 (top 97% on star average).
+Rating: ranked 230 of 266 (top 87% on star average).
-Demand: ranked 123 of 290 (top 43% for recent purchases).
+Demand: ranked 46 of 266 (top 18% for recent purchases).

 ### Position in tier
 All relative standing is tier-specific.

 ### How it compares to the Hidden Gem
-Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 1001.00.
+Within the Best Value tier, the Hidden Gem holds a Practivio Score™ of 860.00.
-This pick trails the Hidden Gem by 247.00 points.
+This pick trails the Hidden Gem by 146.00 points.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B01BRGUAT6?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07JMT3FZX?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.